Introduction: From lawn to catwalk

-When Rihanna wore a pink When a pink football jersey design ran down the streets of New York, it was clear: retro jerseys are no longer a niche phenomenon.
-They have transcended the boundaries of the stadium and become the symbol of a global street style revival.
-With over 10 billion views under #Blokette on TikTok and a 40% market growth for football jerseys in 2024,16, this wave is more than a passing trend – it is a cultural movement.
+When Rihanna wore a pink dress last year When a pink football jersey was spotted strolling the streets of New York, it was clear: retro jerseys are no longer a niche phenomenon.
+They've broken free from the confines of the stadium and become a symbol of a global street style revival.
+With over 10 billion views under #Blokette on TikTok and a 40% market growth for football jerseys projected for 2024, the trend is undeniable.16This wave is more than a passing trend – it is a cultural movement.

 1. Trend decoding: Why striped shirts became a street hit